AyeCode/userswp/readme.txt

 = 1.0.10 =
 * Default value can now be used to set the default country by setting the the two letter country code, example "de" - ADDED
+* Fatal error: Class ‘UsersWP_Meta’ not found in new installation - FIXED

 = 1.0.9 =
 * Upgrade function changed to run on version change and not on activation hook only - FIXED